raviddog/threplay/README.md

 ## Features

 - Move, copy and rename replays to and from a backup folder for each game
+- Drag and drop support for copying new replays into your folders without having to navigate to them
 - View replay data like player name, score, etc directly within the program for easier organisation of replays
 - Open and launch the game, or any of the specified folders